 WEARING SACKCLOTH AND ASHES: In my eyes Masada wore sackcloth and ashes.
 Perhaps Masada stands today like the symbol of the rainbow after the flood not to glorify a mass suicide but to point to a better way of life.
 Oodi was right about it being extremely hot up there.
-Though others were engrossed in exploring the depths of Masada, Jon and I did not leave the roasting mountaintop reluctantly.
+Though others, engrossed in exploring the depths of Masada, wanted to stay longer.
+Jon and I did not leave the roasting mountaintop reluctantly.

 I was glad I wore good walking shoes, light clothing and a hat for the Masada trip.